Hemothorax Treatment & Management

 Intraoperative details

-In the majority of trauma cases requiring chest exploration, the bleeding source is from the chest wall, most commonly intercostal or internal mammary arteries.
+In the majority of trauma cases necessitating chest exploration, the bleeding source is from the chest wall, most commonly intercostal or internal mammary arteries.
 Once identified, these can be easily controlled with suture ligatures in most cases.
 After control of obvious bleeding and evacuation of clot and blood, a rapid but thorough exploration of the entire chest cavity should be performed.

 Unstable rib fractures found at the time of surgery may require some debridement of sharp rib edges to prevent further injury to the lung or adjacent chest wall structures.
 At some centers, flail segments or extensive rib fractures are stabilized with wires or other types of support in an attempt to improve postoperative chest wall mechanics.